Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ## Privilege Escalation

-Now that intial access has been obtained, user privileges were enumerated to discover any potential security misconfigurations.
-In this case the user `svc-alfresco` is a member of th Account Operators group, a highly privileged group that can be exploited to further abuse group and user privileges ultimately leading to Domain compromise.
+Now that intial access has been obtained, the privileges assigned to `svc-alfresco` were examined to identify potential privilege escalation paths.
+In this case the user is a member of the `Account Operators` group, a highly privileged group that can be exploited to further abuse group and user privileges ultimately leading to Domain compromise.

 This can be achieved because `Account Operators` can modify user objects for any user that is not a member of one of the protected groups: Administrators, Domain Admins and Enterprise Admins

 ![privs](Images/privs.png)

-`Bloodhound`, a powerfull enumeration tool, can be utilised to map the attack path
+`Bloodhound`was used to visualise and idenitfy Active Directory escalation paths.

 ### BloodHound